rschristopher/rschristopher.github.io/src/criticisms/index.md

 In fact, it has been declared
  dead,
  many
+ many
  times.
 And yet despite this, the quality of the criticism hasn't improved even as Bitcoin has succeeded.
 The criticism has become incessant noise with very little signal.

-!!! info "*The more one learns about Bitcoin, the more of a supporter one becomes.*"
+!!! info "*The more one learns about Bitcoin, the more one supports Bitcoin.*"

 This of course suggests